dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/intro.md

 ## View the database

 When you started the application, the `DbInitializer.Initialize` method calls `EnsureCreated`.
 EF saw that there was no database and so it created one, then the remainder of the `Initialize` method code populated the database with data.
-You can use **SQL Server Object Explorer** (SSOX) to view the database in Visual Studio.
+You can use **SQL Server Object Explorer** (SSOX) to view the database in Visual Studio:

-Close the browser.

-If the SSOX window isn't already open, select it from the **View** menu in Visual Studio.
+* If the SSOX window isn't already open, select it from the **View** menu in Visual Studio.

-In SSOX, click **(localdb)\MSSQLLocalDB > Databases**, and then click the entry for the database name that's in the connection string in your *appsettings.json* file.
+* In SSOX, click **(localdb)\MSSQLLocalDB > Databases**, and then click the entry for the database name that's in the connection string in the *appsettings.json* file.

-Expand the **Tables** node to see the tables in your database.
+* Expand the **Tables** node to see the tables in your database.

 ![Tables in SSOX](intro/_static/ssox-tables.png)